Azure/azqr/README.md

 ### Scan Results

-Azure Quick Review (azqr) creates 3 files as part of the output:
+Azure Quick Review (azqr) creates an excel spreadsheet with the results of the scan.

-* Markdown report
-* HTML report
-* Excel report

 ## Troubleshooting